VA Loan Forbearance

 Not Planning the Exit During the Forbearance Period

-Questions to Ask Your Lender or Servicer
+Questions to Ask Your Servicer

 • If I request forbearance now, will my account be reported as current during that period?